-If users will be printing to a shared printer or if you would like to implement analysis and/or assessment statistics logging, each user must provide appropriate information on the first two lines of the composition.
+If users will be printing to a shared printer or if you would like to collect usage data and/or Assessment Scores statistics, each user must provide appropriate information on the first two lines of the composition.
 At the bottom of this page, you will learn how to access more information on those two lines.

 Do not change the location of Writer's Workbench files unless you have extremely limited space on your C: drive or unless you would like to install Writer's Workbench on a network drive.
 If you do change the location, you will manually need to move the files from C:\WWB to an alternate drive and directory.
-Always keep the pathname to Writer's Workbench programs short (D:\WWB or W:\WWB).
+Always keep the pathname to Writer's Workbench programs short (D:\WWB or W:\WWB) (Not C:\Program Files\WWB).

-Do not change the temporary files location unless you are having problems with certain analyses, such as "2.1."
+Do not change the temporary folder location unless you are having problems with certain analyses, such as "2.1."
 The pull-down on this option will provide some recommended alternatives.
+See www.emo.com/techhelp/tipsindexing.htm if not indexed or compressed.

-Increase the "Timeout for analyses" only if you are experiencing timeout errors due to long compositions or a slow computer.
+Increase the "Timeout for analyses" only if you are experiencing timeout errors because of long compositions or a slow computer.

-The "Allow future access to this menu?" option enables or disables the "Options Menu" button from the Analysis Programs and STEPS menus and from the <Alt><Ctrl><Shift>O (that is "O" for "Options") keyboard shortcut.
+The "Allow future access to this menu?" option enables or disables the "Options Menu" button from the Analysis Programs and STEPS menus and from the <Alt-Ctrl-Shift-O> (that is "O" for "Options") keyboard shortcut.
 If set to "No," these options can be modified using Windows Notepad to edit C:\WWB\WWB.ini.
-Please be very careful if editing this file manually.
+Please be careful if editing this file manually.